Experimental determination of irreversible entropy production in out-of-equilibrium mesoscopic quantum systems

-Following the technical approach illustrated in SI, we have separately reconstructed the two terms $\mu_a$ and $\mu_b$ that determine quantitatively $\Pi_s$.
-Figure 3 displays the experimental data together with the theoretical model, demonstrating excellent quantitative agreement.
-Besides the influences of the environments, an important contribution to the entropy production rates results from the interplay between the \emph{mutual dynamics} of the oscillators.
-For the optomechanical system, the contribution to $\Pi_s$ we observe from the mechanical oscillator is much smaller than the one coming from the optical field.
+Following the technical approach illustrated in Refs.~\cite{Landi,Santos,Matteo} and sketched in \cite{SI}, we have separately reconstructed the two terms $\mu_a$ and $\mu_b$ that determine quantitatively $\Pi_s$.
+Fig.~\ref{EntroSS} displays the experimental data together with the theoretical model, demonstrating a very good quantitative agreement.
+Besides the influences of the environments, the entropy production rates depends on the interplay between the \emph{mutual dynamics} of the oscillators.
+For the cavity-OM system, the contribution to $\Pi_s$ we observe from the mechanical oscillator is much smaller than the one coming from the optical field.
 On the contrary, $\mu_a\simeq\mu_b$ in the atomic setup.
 For each of the two experiments $\Pi_s$ is positive, in agreement with the second law.
-In the optomechanics setup, $\mu_{a}$ is an increasing function of the coupling: the stronger the pump, the further the system operates away from thermal equilibrium and the more entropy is generated.
+In the cavity-OM setup, $\mu_{a}$ is an increasing function of the coupling: the stronger the pump, the further the system operates away from thermal equilibrium and the more entropy is generated.
 At the same time, $\mu_{b}$ takes negative values, whose magnitude increases for increasing values of $g_{ab}$.
-This is fully legitimate as $\mu_b$ is not {\it per se} an entropy production rate.
+This is legitimate as $\mu_b$ is not {\it per se} an entropy production rate but represents an individual flux, which can thus take negative values (while $\mu_a+\mu_b$ has to be positive).
 The observed behaviour of $\mu_{b}$ is a signature of optomechanical cooling: its growth, in absolute value, with $g_{ab}$ shows the increase of the entropy flow from the mechanical resonator to the cavity field, corresponding to lowering of the effective temperature of the resonator.
 As for the cavity-BEC system, the divergent behaviour of the entropy production rate at the critical point reflects the occurrence of the structural phase transition: at $g_{ab}^{\text{cr}}$, the known divergence of the populations of the two oscillators at the steady-state~\cite{domokos} results in the singularity of both $\mu_a$ and $\mu_b$ separately.
 The irreversible entropy production rate thus diverges at criticality.